 She has also worked with small businesses, universities, and non-profits to identify the untold stories within their organizations that will most resonate with their audiences.
 Past clients include the Alliance Theatre, Rialto Center at Georgia State University, The National Poetry Slam, The Money Mammals credit union kids club, Community Folk Art Center, Syracuse Stage, and DO Strategy Group.
 Her areas of expertise are content writing for print and digital media and publication management.

 She is a graduate of the Goldring Arts Journalism master’s degree program at Syracuse University and she received her undergraduate degrees in journalism and theater from the University of Georgia.
-She is also a proud member of the American Theatre Critics Association.
+She is also a proud member of the American Theatre Critics Association and The Atlanta Press Club.
 Her long-term goals are to land on The New York Times bestseller list, open a late-night dessert restaurant, and write a successful television series.